 Throughout the morning we saw eland, warthog, lots of hartebeest, oryx, kudu & a vulture with a baby.
 Despite a shorter session, it was another unique experience to chalk up & my arse was grateful when we returned to the farm & washed the horses.

-The afternoon was a practical exercise in first aid – read on to find out why Fire Training may have been the more useful option, or see my Article – How to Survive a Bush Fire in Namibia.
+The afternoon was a practical exercise in first aid.
+To find out why Fire Training may have been the more useful option, check out How to Survive a Bush Fire in Namibia.